I’m Rodney, CEO of Teach Life Skills LLC, hailing from the island of Sint Maarten/St. Martin, with roots in Belize, Central America.

 What’s a life skill anyway?

-It’s a bit of a pet peeve of mine that what’s been traditionally referred to as life skills should be called “grownuping” or something else.
+It’s a bit of a pet peeve of mine that what’s been traditionally referred to as life skills should be called “adulting” or something else.
 I mean, shouldn’t something as big as life be reserved for what the corporate world inappropriately diminished to “soft skills?”
-Since this set of skills are the foundation for personal growth and leadership, they’re anything but soft.
+Since this set of skills is the foundation for personal growth and leadership, they’re anything but soft.
 As a matter of fact, I believe these skills actually encompass the next phase in the evolution of the human mind.

 We’ll be talking a LOT more about this...AND putting it into practice.